Who we are

 From decades of work in a wide range of struggles for dignity and rights, we have seen the power of religious leaders and faith in building power, organization, and community.
 We’re continuing to build off of those experiences by creating religious and educational resources that draw from the historical and current struggles of the poor and others who have fought and continue to fight for human rights and dignity.

-Learning from the example and the ministry of Rev. Dr. King, who lived in another kairos moment, we are also working with a growing number of organizations, networks and movements to ignite a New Poor People’s Campaign for today.
+Learning from the example and the ministry of Rev. Dr. Martin Luther King Jr., who lived in another kairos moment, we are also working with a growing number of organizations, networks and movements to ignite a new Poor People’s Campaign for today.